oliversalzburg/plantdb/packages/documentation/en-US/docs/reference/privacy/nursery-privacy-terms.md

 ## Data third-parties collect

-When you open the Nursery, it is loaded from servers operated by **GitHub Inc.**, who will record your IP address.
-Please refer to their [GitHub Pages data collection](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages#data-collection) information and [privacy statement](https://docs.github.com/en/articles/github-privacy-statement) for further details.
+When you open the Nursery, it is loaded from servers operated by **Amazon Web Services, Inc.**.
+While we do not collect any logs ourselves, it is possible your IP address ends up in one of their logs.

 If you connect Google services in the Nursery, **Google LLC** will collect further information.
 For details, please refer to their own [privacy documentation](https://policies.google.com/privacy?hl=en-US).